daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 | Dimensions | 13.03 × 10.76 × 1.59in |
 | Operating System | Microsoft Windows 98, Second Edition |

-The installed 10G drive was wiped clean but the laptops did come with the orginal recovery disk.
+The installed 10G drive was wiped clean but the laptops did come with the ordinal recovery disk.
 Using the recovery disk, I quickly got the Microsoft Windows 98 operating system installed.
 There was no login prompt / password required ... wow.
 I activated the browser, that being Microsoft Internet Explorer 6.0.